2020 Excellence in Oncology Award

-Oncology Times is proud to announce the winners of the 2018 Excellence in Oncology Award; an exciting contest designed to recognize the wonderful research, dedication, and dramatic impact on patients (and their families) that occur every day in oncology.
+Oncology Times is now accepting submissions for the 2020 Excellence in Oncology Award, an exciting contest designed to recognize the wonderful research, dedication, and dramatic impact on patients (and their families) that occur every day in oncology.

 To enter, please fill out the entry form and email to Pam.Tarapchak@wolterskluwer.com.

 - Published or presented research conducted in the last 12 months